luguoxiang/kubernetes-traffic-manager/README.md

 When a pod is envoy enabled, envoy-manager will start a envoy docker instance:
 * Envoy docker git repo: https://github.com/luguoxiang/traffic-envoy
 * The docker instance will share corresponding pod's network(docker container network mode).
-* The iptable config of the pod network will be changed to redirect all incoming and outcoming traffic to envoy container listen port.
+* The iptable config of the pod network will be changed to redirect all outcoming traffic to envoy container listen port.
 * The pod will be annotated with traffic.envoy.proxy=(docker id)

 When user label the service with "traffic.envoy.enabled=false"